espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

 To run a ULP RISC-V program, the main application needs to load the ULP program into RTC memory using the :cpp:func:`ulp_riscv_load_binary` function, and then start it using the :cpp:func:`ulp_riscv_run` function.

-Note that `CONFIG_ULP_COPROC_ENABLED` and `CONFIG_ULP_COPROC_TYPE_RISCV` options must be enabled in menuconfig to work with ULP RISC-V. To reserve memory for the ULP, the ``RTC slow memory reserved for coprocessor`` option must be set to a value big enough to store ULP RISC-V code and data.
+Note that the ``CONFIG_ULP_COPROC_ENABLED`` and ``CONFIG_ULP_COPROC_TYPE_RISCV`` options must be enabled in menuconfig to work with ULP RISC-V. To reserve memory for the ULP, the ``RTC slow memory reserved for coprocessor`` option must be set to a value big enough to store ULP RISC-V code and data.
 If the application components contain multiple ULP programs, then the size of the RTC memory must be sufficient to hold the largest one.

 Each ULP RISC-V program is embedded into the ESP-IDF application as a binary blob.
 The application can reference this blob and load it in the following way (suppose ULP_APP_NAME was defined to ``ulp_app_name``):